blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 **Summary interval and demand window floor.** `summary_interval_min` is clamped to a minimum of 15 in firmware (`MIN_SUMMARY_INTERVAL_MIN`), matching `DEMAND_INTERVAL_SEC / 60`.
 A summary period shorter than one demand window would always emit `t*_demand_w = 0` because no complete 15-minute window could close within it — not a hardware fault, just a window-timing gap.
 Operators who need finer-grained reporting should use the `t*_wh` field and accumulate their own demand windows in the downstream system.

-**Per-channel fault bitmask.** Each call to `measureChannel()` checks four conditions per channel nibble: `FAULT_BIAS_RANGE` (0x01) when the ADC DC offset falls outside the expected 1.40–1.90 V half-rail window; `FAULT_SATURATED` (0x02) when the RMS signal exceeds 85 % of the half-swing, indicating likely ADC rail clipping; bit 2 reserved (formerly `FAULT_NO_SIGNAL` — retired because a legitimately unloaded tenant circuit is indistinguishable from a disconnected Rogowski coil by current magnitude alone; see the commissioning diagnostic note below); and `FAULT_VOLTAGE_REF` (0x08) when the shared voltage reference path is suspect (bias out of range, signal saturated, or measured line RMS below `VOLTAGE_MIN_V_RMS`).
+**Per-channel fault bitmask.** Each call to `measureChannel()` checks four conditions per channel nibble: `FAULT_BIAS_RANGE` (0x01) when the ADC DC offset falls outside the expected 1.40–1.90 V half-rail window; `FAULT_SATURATED` (0x02) when the centered signal's RMS exceeds the RMS-equivalent of 85 % of the 1.65 V half-rail peak amplitude (≈ 0.99 V RMS at the ADC pin), indicating that the waveform is approaching ADC rail clipping; bit 2 reserved (formerly `FAULT_NO_SIGNAL` — retired because a legitimately unloaded tenant circuit is indistinguishable from a disconnected Rogowski coil by current magnitude alone; see the commissioning diagnostic note below); and `FAULT_VOLTAGE_REF` (0x08) when the shared voltage reference path is suspect (bias out of range, signal saturated, or measured line RMS below `VOLTAGE_MIN_V_RMS`).
 Because the voltage reference is shared, `FAULT_VOLTAGE_REF` is propagated into every active channel's fault nibble simultaneously so downstream billing can identify periods where all tenant watt calculations are compromised.
 Fault flags are OR'd across all sample wakes in the summary period and packed into the `fault_mask` field of `meter_summary.qo` as a 4-bit nibble per tenant channel (T1 in bits 3:0, T4 in bits 15:12).
 A `fault_mask` of 0 means all channels passed all checks on every sample in the period.
 Downstream billing systems should reject or flag any summary where `fault_mask != 0`.
 Low RMS current (below 0.05 A) is logged to Serial as a commissioning diagnostic only — it is never placed in `fault_mask`.

 ### 6.4 Event payload design